spree/spree/guides/content/developer/core/preferences.md

 Continues the checkout process even if the payment gateway error failed.
 Defaults to `false`.

-`alternative_billing_phone`

-Determines if an alternative phone number should be present for the billing address on the checkout page.
-Defaults to `false`.

 `alternative_shipping_phone`

 Determines if an alternative phone number should be present for the shipping address on the checkout page.
 Defaults to `false`.